 Glucose-1-Phosphate then reacts with UTP to form activated UDP-glucose molecule catalyzed by UDP-Glucose Phosphorylase.
 Thus activated UDP-glucose residues are utilized to synthesize glycogen.
 Glycogen synthesis is, therefore, an energy-requiring process and occurs in the cytosol only when there is sufficient energy to store an excess of glucose residues in the form of glycogen for future use.

 Similarly, in glycolipids biosynthesis and glycoproteins biosynthesis, UTP is required to activate the sugar residues like Galactose, Glucose, Mannose and some sugar derivatives like N-acetyl Neuraminic acids and N-acetyl Glucosamine.
 Before being utilized, these molecules are phosphorylated and then activated by reacting with UTP to form UDP-derivatives.
 These activated molecules are used in some of the steps of the pathways.

-Thus, UTP nucleotides have great importance not only in the DNA transcription but also in other biochemical pathways and it can also act as an energy currency in the same was as ATP does.
+Thus, UTP nucleotides have great importance not only in the DNA transcription but also in other biochemical pathways and it can also act as energy currency in the same way as ATP does.